On-lattice Vicsek model in confined geometries: Introduction

 Analysis of the collective behaviour of repulsive discrete particles in the same three shapes shows a different picture \cite{Hiraoka_2017}.
 Spatially incoherent transition states are observed, where particles are ordered and densely packed in one part of the confined environment and the remaining system shows disorder.
 After a slow transition, phase diagrams for order parameters adapted to the different geometries show that these states are eventually resolved into coherent behaviour as for periodic boundary conditions.
 This leads to the hypothesis that the boundaries hinder the spreading of the correlations.

-These observations point to the importance of studying the effects of boundary conditions in the discrete Vicsek model.
-Having the large particle numbers in biological systems in mind, we employ an on-lattice implementation.
-As geometries, we consider a pipe, a box and a disk with reflective boundary conditions and analyse their influence on the collective behaviour of the particles.
-We find that for a sufficiently small lattice, the behaviour of the Vicsek model is independent on the type of implementation.
+These observations point to the importance of a more narrow study of the effects of boundary conditions together with a local repulsion due to a finite particle volume.
+Therefore, we employ an on-lattice implementation with a finite particle volume.
+As geometries, we consider a channel, a box and a disk with reflective boundary conditions and analyse their influence on the collective behaviour of the particles.
+We find that for a sufficiently small lattice, the behaviour of the VM is independent of the type of implementation.
 The reflective boundary conditions result in particle alignment parallel to the tangential vector of the closest boundary point for sufficiently low noise levels in all geometries.
-For high levels of noise, the particle movement is uncorrelated similar to the basic Vicsek model.
+For high levels of noise, the particle movement is uncorrelated similar to the basic VM.
 The boundary alignment results in behaviour particular to each geometry.
-For the pipe, separate swarms moving in opposite directions at the top and the bottom wall can occur.
+For the channel, separate swarms moving in opposite directions at the top and the bottom wall can occur.
 In the box geometry, the boundary alignment can yield particle trapping in the corners.
 For the disk geometry, the boundary effect results in an ordered rotational state.
-Characterisation of the Vicsek model for these different geometries extends its applicability to further biological systems.
+Characterisation of the VM for these different geometries extends its applicability to a wider range of biological systems.